Mikaël Silvestre: Arsenal

 The transfer to Arsenal was completed for an undisclosed fee on 20 August 2008, with Silvestre signing a two-year contract.
 The transfer made Silvestre the first player to transfer directly between Manchester United and Arsenal since Viv Anderson (who moved in the opposite direction) in 1987, and the first player to move from United to Arsenal since Brian Kidd in 1974.
 He was given the number 18 shirt, last worn by Pascal Cygan.
 Silvestre made his debut for the club in a 3–1 victory over Everton on 18 October 2008, his 250th game in English football.
 In his first Champions League game for Arsenal, against Turkish side Fenerbahçe, he scored an own goal as Arsenal won 5–2.
-His first Premiership goal for Arsenal came against Tottenham Hotspur on 29 October 2008.
+His first Premiership goal for Arsenal came against Tottenham Hotspur on 29 October 2008 in a 4-4 draw.
 On 8 November 2008, Silvestre played his first game against former side Manchester United, in a fixture that Arsenal eventually won 2–1.
 Silvestre was as well part of the squad, where he played in the first leg, for Arsenal's 2009 Champions League semi final also against that of Manchester United.